mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 ## Study Area

-The study was conducted in 50 wards within three major districts of Arusha, Dodoma and Mwanza in Tanzania as seen in \ref{fig:study_area}.
+The study was conducted in 50 wards within three major districts of Arusha, Dodoma and Mwanza in Tanzania as seen in Figure \ref{fig:study_area}.
 Tanzania, a country in East Africa, is known for its diverse agricultural landscape.
 The region is characterized by a mix of smallholder farms, commercial plantations, and natural vegetation, making it an ideal yet challenging location for studying crop type classification.
 Our choice of these three districts was driven by the distinct variation in the major crop types that possibly dominated in each district,among oil seeds, grains and commercial crops such as cotton.

 \begin{figure}[H]
    \centering   \includegraphics[width=0.8\linewidth]{/home/mmann1123/Documents/github/YM_TZ_crop_classifier/writeup/figures/tz_ym_crop_target_provinces.png}